milovanderlinden/blackarch-site/_posts/2016-08-31-iso-released.md

 icon: fa-file-archive
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 This is just a Bugfix release and shrinks the ISO size for DVD-R. For more details see the ChangeLog below.

 Here's the ChangeLog :